Ready2k/NovaDemos/TOOL_SYSTEM_GUIDE.md

 ### Tool Executing When Disabled
 1. Check frontend sends `selectedTools: []` when no tools selected
-2. Verify server logs show "Loaded 0/X tools: NONE"
+2. Verify server logs show "Blocked execution of DISABLED tool"
-3. Check system prompt says "You do not have access to any tools"
+3. Model should receive a "Tool execution denied" result and apologize to the user.

 ### Duplicate Audio
 1. Ensure only one delivery method active